top of page

 You can read her blog covering all her visits since 2012 to get a feel for what life is like in Lesotho and at Beautiful Gate.

-If you would like to know more please speak to Jenny Dobson.
+If you would like to know more, please visit the Beautiful Gate website by clicking their logo in this section or alternatively, speak to Jenny Dobson

 Lighthouse is an annual week-long Christian holiday club run by local churches in the first week of the summer holidays.
 It is the biggest mission event in Burnham and is a fantastic example of the churches & community working together to spread God’s word.